Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 ## **Cross Space Coordinator**
-The CSC stores the data of various user`s `total margin` across all CSDs.
+The CSC stores the data of various user's `total margin` across all CSDs.

 When a user enters a long position; their excess margin is recorded in a total margin storage for `TOKEN-1` in the CSC.